Vishnu V. Narayan

 C9.
 Fair Division via Quantile Shares

-With Y. Babichenko, M. Feldman, and R. Holzman
+with Y. Babichenko, M. Feldman, and R. Holzman

 C8.
 Fair Chore Division Under Binary Supermodular Costs

-With S. Barman and P. Verma
+with S. Barman and P. Verma

 C7.
 Two Birds With One Stone: Fairness and Welfare via Transfers

-With M. Suzuki and A. Vetta
+with M. Suzuki and A. Vetta

 SAGT 2021